SaraGurungLABS01/Deployment_4/Documentation.md

 - https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/install-CloudWatch-Agent-on-EC2-Instance-fleet.html
 - https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/ConsoleAlarms.html

-## T2.micro Considerations:

-A t2.micro instance may struggle with the current deployment due to its limited CPU resources, which could result in long build times due to a lack of resources, performance issues under even moderate loads, and stability problems when multiple processes compete for CPU.
-While a t2.medium instance, as used in this deployment, offers better performance and resource availability, it's essential to assess your application's resource demands.
-If the server can handle the installed software and workload effectively, the t2.medium instance proves suitable.
-However, if resource limitations become a concern, especially during resource-intensive tasks, transitioning to a t2.micro instance might result in longer build times, performance bottlenecks, and potential instability under moderate loads.

 ## Step 8: Jenkins Email Notifications

 To configure email notifications in Jenkins for build status updates, follow these steps: